Frequently Asked Questions

 Is age a consideration in a body donation?

 No, age is not considered in a body donation.
-However, among other determining factors, age is considered in an organ donation for transplantation to another individual.

 Can you donate organs and a body simultaneously?